 Members’ staff must identify themselves as such if they are making a deputation to a City or Agency committee, unless they appear as a private citizen on matters that do not relate to their employment.

+h.
 Engaging in outside work or business activities

 Members’ staff who engage in any other work or business activities must disclose these activities to the Member in advance.

+3.4.
 Political Activity

-Political activity is defined as:
+a.
+Political Activity is defined as:

-• supporting or opposing a political party and/or candidate before or during an election
+• supporting or opposing a political party and/or candidate before or during an election;

-• seeking nomination or being a candidate in an election
+• seeking nomination or being a candidate in an election;

 • canvassing or campaigning on a Toronto municipal referendum question.